PaddleHQ/paddle-python-sdk/README.md

 ## Examples
-There are examples included in the [examples folder]().
+There are examples included in the [examples folder](https://github.com/Invincibear/paddle-billing-python-sdk/tree/main/examples).
 To prevent leaking errors to your clients we recommend encapsulating Paddle operations inside Try/Except blocks.
 For brevity, the below examples do not do this.

 ### List entities
-You can list supported entities with the `list` function in the resource.
+You can list supported entities with the `list()` method in the resource.
 It returns an iterator to help when working with multiple pages.
 ``` python
 from paddle_billing.Client import Client